AdonisExchange/ADON-Explorer/README.md

 ### Wallet Settings

-The wallet connected to eIquidus must be running with the following flags:
+The wallet connected to ADON-Explorer must be running with the following flags:

 ```
 -daemon -txindex